What is an EOS Block Producer?

 Gerardo plays a leading role designing and implementing the dedicated servers, routers, switches and secured private networks required for our EOS Block Producer cluster.
 He holds a Bachelor’s degree in Computer Systems Networking and Telecommunications from the University of Costa Rica.
 He has 10+ years working at the enterprise level with high-profile clients like Pfizer and Bank of America.
 He works as a Level 3 Network Security Engineer for AT&T Enterprise in Costa Rica.
 He has vast experience configuring, implementing and troubleshooting Firewalls, IPS, Proxies and web-filtering appliances.
 He also manages Linux and Unix servers.
 Gerardo is a long time crypto enthusiast and of course a big fan of EOS.

-Rodolfo joined EOS Costa Rica as the Creative Director in 2017.
+Rodolfo joined EDENIA as Creative Director in 2017.
 He is responsible for the marketing, communication and business development efforts.
 He directs media relations, branding, advertising and website development.
 He manages and oversees sponsorships, events, charitable contributions, and marketing training.
 He has more than 16 years of experience in the digital marketing industry.
-Prior to joining the EOS Costa Rica he was an Art Director of one of the biggest digital agencies in Latin America.
+Prior to joining the EOS Costa Rica he was a creative director for one of the biggest retail stores in Latin America.